 I have taken some time to learn both Inventor and Solidworks to make my engineering services more marketable.
 I tell you it is quite a chore to design in a Pro/E clone.
 It is so much more work.
 As I do my conceptual design it seems okay.
 But after a design review and I have to go back and make some changes I think I would rather have a root canal.

-Change is no fun on any system, especially if you have been away from the project for a couple months.
-You basically have to review how you did the part and this can take hours depending how extreme the changes.
-I am sure many have found it easier to redo the parts, of course, that leaves the door open to Murphy’s law.
+Change is no fun on any Solidworks clone, especially if you have been away from the project for a couple months.
+You basically have to review how you did the part and this can take hours depending how extreme the change.
+I am sure many have found it easier to redo the parts, of course, that leaves the door open to Murphy’s law, especially if there is an associated information document attached.
 Now if you are not the original designer this is even a more of a horror show.
 As you know some CAD operators are more equal than others.

-There are two paradigm to CAD design.
+There are two paradigms to 3D solid model CAD design.
 History/Feature based modeling and Direct Editing.
 Both are good systems.
 I personally like to start with History based and then have Direct edit readily available for changes.
 Now there are a few things that Direct edit will not edit, like helical shapes and few others.
-But you can usually create most of the features over if necessary.
+But you can usually recreate most of those features if necessary.

-Programs such as PTC Creo, Siemens NX, and Autodesk Inventor have external direct modules.
-I have used Autodesk Fusion and it is a good direct editor but the interoperability with Inventor leaves a bit to be desired.
-IRONCAD/INOVATE are the only programs that have both of these paradigms integrated.
-Not only does IRONCAD/INOVATE have both paradigms it also has a unique way of creating parts.
+Programs such as PTC Creo, Siemens NX, Solidworks, Solid Edge and Autodesk Inventor have direct edit modules.
+The problem with the Solidworks clones is that they add a step to the history tree with every face move and it become too complicated to maintain after a few moves.
+IRONCAD/INOVATE are the only programs that have both of these paradigms truly integrated.
+Not only does IRONCAD/INOVATE have both paradigms they also has a unique way of creating parts.

 What are you using now to utilize direct edit functionality in you design process, or do you even know this capability is available?
 To implement this in your current system you may have it available, need expensive modules or even a separate package.
 This is a very cost effect solution and so easy to implement.
 If you are interested in this process please give us a call and we I can give you a presentation of these great capabilities.